This is part of the ANKN Logo

 Aleuts – No access to firearms.

-5. Foreign Relations:
+Condition 5.
+Foreign Relations:

 Tlingits – Multiple early contact history.
 Unlike their monopoly of force in the Aleutians, the Russians faced rival European powers in Tlingit country.
 Tlingit contact with British and American traders gave them a strong bargaining position when dealing with the Russians.

-Notice the several places on the map where a broken line – – – is found within a Native region.
-This indicates a boundary between different dialects of the same Native language which may mean still more cultural differences.
-It may be that an important element of any one community’s cultural identity is how their dialect – the way they speak the language – distinguishes them from the others of the same language group.
-Always keep in mind that the map’s broad language boundaries do not reflect all aspects of Alaska Native cultural and historical pluralism.
+Note the several places on the map where a broken line – – – is found within a Native region.
+This indicates a boundary between different dialects of the same Native language.
+This could mean still more cultural differences.
+It may be that an important element of a community’s cultural identity was how their dialect – the way they speak the language – distinguished them from others of the same language group.

 3. You should memorize the correct spelling of Native groups, including all eleven groups within the larger Athabaskan language region.
 Substitute Gwich’in for Kutchin since it is now the most commonly used appellation for this Athabaskan group.
-Likewise, note on the map the newest appellation for Ingalik is Deg hit’an.
+Likewise, note on the map the preferred appellation for Ingalik is Deg hit’an.

 We should also note that Dene, meaning “the people” in Athabaskan, is the most common appellation used in Canada.
 One example is the Native political organization Dene Nation of the Canadian Northwest Territory.
 Also the word, Dine, meaning “ the people” in the Navajo Athabaskan language is rapidly becoming the preferred appellation within that Indian nation.

-Knud Rasmussen, the famous Arctic explorer of the early 20th Century, found this to be the case during his 1921 - 1924 Great Sled Journey across the North American Arctic.
+Knud Rasmussen, the famous Arctic explorer of the early 20th Century, found this to be the case during his 1921 - 1924 “Great Sled Journey” across the North American Arctic.
 He was born and raised in Greenland, the son of an Inuit mother and Danish father.
 His first language was Kalaallisut.
 Danish was his second language which he learned in school.
 Upon reaching Iñupiaq settlements in Alaska, he made this observation:

 In so prolong a separation, it would be natural for the language and traditions of the various [Inuit] tribes to have lost all homogeneity [similarity].
-Yet the remarkable thing I found was that my Greenland dialect served to get me into complete understanding with all the tribes.2
+Yet the remarkable thing I found was that my Greenland dialect served to get me into complete understanding with all the tribes.
+2

 Of course this raises another interesting historical question: How did this language cohesiveness survive over such a wide area of extreme terrain and climate for so long?